macarthur-lab/tx_annotation/README.md

 ## Analyses in manuscript
-Here we'll go through the commands for obtaining pext values for analyses in manuscript.
-This will go over the analysis of
+Here we'll detail the commands for obtaining pext values for some of the analyses in manuscript.
+This will go over the analysis of:
 - Getting baselevel expression values for a gene (Figure 2B)
 - Comparison of highly conserved and unconserved regions (Figure 3A)
 - Comparison of % variant filtered with pext < 0.1 in haploinsufficient disease genes (Figure 4A)